Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

     Route tables to control outbound traffic mainly and Security (ACL and Security Group) to control how traffic ingress to vpc

 ## Gateways
-#### Internet gateway
+#### Internet gateway (IGW)
-To activate internet connectivity for your VPC, you must create an internet gateway to connect your VPC to the internet.
+You must create an internet gateway to connect your VPC to the internet.
 NAT translates private IP addresses to public IP addresses, ensuring communication out to the internet.
-An Amazon VPC can have one internet gateway(opens in a new tab) at a time, and it is a regional resilient service ensuring high availability.
+An Amazon VPC can have only one internet gateway (opens in a new tab) at a time, and it is a regional resilient service ensuring high availability.
 The only architectural difference between a public and private subnet is that a public subnet has a route to an internet gateway.
 #### Virtual private gateway
 A virtual private gateway connects your VPC to another private network.